 Portrait of Martin Opitz

-This is one of Bartholomeus Strobel’s best portraits, although, as usual, he had some difficulty here in painting the model’s hand properly.
-In his portraits he used the scheme of the Dutch bourgeois portrait.
-In his portrait of the poet Martin Opitz, the painter emphasised the spiritual element by idealising his features.
-The feverish expression of the eyes and the modelling of the blush on the cheeks give the impression of a real interaction with the viewer.
-Probably the gesture of the poet’s hand resting on his hip was intended to emphasise the independence of his (religious) convictions and his pride in his intellectual achievements.
+This is one of Bartholomeus Strobel’s best portraits, despite his usual difficulty with properly painting the model’s hands.
+In his portraits, he used the Dutch bourgeois portrait scheme.
+In the portrait of the poet Martin Opitz, the painter emphasized the spiritual element, idealizing his features.
+The feverish expression of the eyes and the modeling of the blush on the cheeks give the impression of genuine interaction with the viewer.
+The poet’s hand resting on his hip likely underscores his independence of beliefs (religious) and pride in his intellectual achievements.

-His creative activity brought Opitz great recognition and in 1629 Opitz became a member of the elite Fruchtbringende Gesellschaft (Fruit Society).
-The poet was also involved in politics and diplomacy, serving ‘various masters’ during the turmoil of the Thirty Years’ War – successively the Bohemian insurgents, the Habsburgs, the Swedes and King Wladyslaw IV Vasa of Poland, who in 1637 accepted Opitz into his court and entrusted him with the position of court historiographer.
-However, the poet was unable to be loyal and remained in contact with the Swedes, whom he informed of the Polish king’s intentions.
+Opitz’s creative activity brought him great recognition, and in 1629, he became a member of the elite Fruitbearing Society (Fruchtbringende Gesellschaft).
+The poet was also involved in politics and diplomacy, serving various lords during the turmoil of the Thirty Years’ War—successively the Czech insurgents, the Habsburgs, the Swedes, and the Polish King Władysław IV Vasa, who in 1637 accepted Opitz into his court and appointed him court historiographer.
+However, Opitz struggled with loyalty and maintained contact with the Swedes, informing them of the Polish king’s intentions.

-He died in Gdansk, where he became infected during a plague epidemic.
-He was buried in St Mary’s Church in Gdansk.
-Martin Opitz’s gravestone is still preserved in the northern nave of the church.
+He died in Gdańsk, where he contracted the plague during an epidemic.
+He was buried in St. Mary’s Church in Gdańsk.
+The tombstone of Martin Opitz is still preserved in the northern nave of the church.

 Gigapixels